The Invisible Man's Revenge: Plot

-Herbert decides to use this newfound possibility - the information he got from Robert - to blackmail the Herricks.
+Herbert decides to use the information he gets from Robert to blackmail the Herricks.
 He is unsuccessful, as Jasper calls on chief constable Sir Frederick Travers.
-The chief constable declares Robert's claims to the Herricks' estate as void and orders him to leave his jurisdiction.
-Robert leaves for London, but on his way he happens to come by the home of eager scientist Dr. Peter Drury.
-This scientist is involved in some questionable research, and is very eager to find a suitable subject to test his new experimental formula on - a formula for invisibility.
-Robert asks that the doctor try it on him, and he agrees, completely in the dark of the fact that Robert wants to use this to get his revenge on the Herricks.
+The chief constable declares Robert's claims as void and orders him to leave his jurisdiction.
+Robert leaves for London, but on his way he happens to come by the home of shady scientist Dr. Peter Drury.
+Drury is eager to find a suitable subject to test his new experimental formula on - a formula for invisibility.
+Robert asks that the doctor try it on him, and he agrees, not knowing that Robert wants to use this to get his revenge.
 Robert forces Jasper to sign over their entire estate to him.
-He also finds time to help his saviour Herbert to win a game of darts at the local inn.
-Jasper secretly also agrees to give his daughter's hand in marriage to Robert - if he ever regains his visibility.
-Robert goes back to the scientists laboratory and witnesses how the doctor restores visibility to his dog Brutus, by giving him a blood transfusion.
-Robert breaks into the laboratory and knocks the doctor unconscious, before performing a blood transfusion on himself, using the doctor's blood.
-The transfusion results in the doctor's death, and to avoid capture, Robert sets the laboratory on fire and takes off just before the police arrive on the scene.
+He also finds time to help his saviour Herbert win a game of darts at an inn.
+Jasper secretly agrees to give his daughter's hand in marriage to Robert - if he ever regains his visibility.
+Robert goes back to Drury's laboratory and witnesses how the doctor restores visibility to his dog Brutus, by giving him a blood transfusion.
+Robert knocks Drury unconscious, before performing a transfusion on himself, using the doctor's blood.
+The transfusion results in Drury's death, and to avoid capture, Robert sets the laboratory on fire and takes off just before the police arrive.

 Robert changes his identity to "Martin Field" and moves in with the Herricks at the estate which he is now owner of.
 When Herbert finds out about Robert's return he makes a futile attempt to blackmail him too, and out of pity - and perhaps thankfulness - Robert pays the man one thousand pounds to get rid of him.
-Robert has one condition for paying the money: that Herbert kills the doctor's dog Brutus, who has followed Robert back to the Herrick estate after the fire.
+Robert has one condition for paying the money: that Herbert kills Brutus, who has followed Robert back to the estate after the fire.
 Robert starts losing his visibility one day at the breakfast table, with Julie and her fiancé Mark present.
-He tricks Mark to follow him down into the wine cellar, where he knocks the man out, starting another, second blood transfusion with Mark's blood.
-Chief Constable Travers arrives at the estate after he has found out about Robert's return.
-With some help from Herbert and Jasper they break into the cellar just as the transfusion is about to be completed, in time to save Mark's life.
-Robert is attacked by the still very much alive Brutus, and killed.
-Mark tells the others that Griffin went insane when he was locked up in the asylum, and meant no one any harm until he escaped.
+He tricks Mark to follow him down into the wine cellar and knocks the man out, starting another transfusion with Mark's blood.
+Travers arrives at the estate after finding out about Robert's return.
+Aided by Herbert and Jasper, he breaks into the cellar just as the transfusion is about to be completed, in time to save Mark's life.
+Robert is then attacked by Brutus and killed.